 As can be seen from the results of the noise mapping, the numbers of dwellings and people affected by our operations at Bournemouth Airport have reduced over recent years.
-Whilst there is comprehensive and robust system of noise control in place, we will however continue to work with our local community to implement further measures in relation to noise from the airport.
+Whilst there is comprehensive and robust system of noise control in place, we will however continue to work with our local community to implement further measures in relation to noise from the airport, although these will fall outside of the noise action planning process.